-In 1976, a lake concession building and boat dock were constructed by the county on a ten-year concession lease.
-The concessionaire offers row boat rentals, bait and refreshment sales.
+In 1976, a lake concession building and boat dock were constructed by the county on a 10-year concession lease.

 In 1981, S & S Construction Company donated an additional 20 acres for county use.
 This extension of Laguna Niguel Regional Park known as Kite Hill was developed into a model glider area which includes a restroom, picnic area parking and paved access off of Aliso Drive free of charge to the public.

 In June of 1983, a Gazebo was constructed on the crest of the scenic turnaround over looking the lake at Area Five.
 This particular addition has generated a greater interest in reservations for wedding ceremonies performed within our facility.